 - Encourage children to participate in a wide range of group activities to enable them to develop their social skills and praise all efforts.

 - Be a step ahead and anticipate problems before they arise.

 - Alert children to change before it happens e.g. tidy up time.

 - Give clear but simple instructions.

 - Staff to be consistent in their approach.

 - Reward the child for appropriate behaviour.

 - Make it fun to behave appropriately.

-Through training, staff are encouraged to act as positive role models, and are encouraged to promote positive behaviour making clear that fighting, hurting, and racist comments are not acceptable.
+Through training, staff are encouraged to act as positive role models, and are encouraged to promote positive behaviour making clear to children that negative behaviour is not acceptable.